NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/goring-horn.md

 usage: "implanted"
 license: "ORC"
 identify:
 description: "A beast's horn or horns have been grafted onto your skull.
-You gain a horn unarmed attack that deals 1d8 piercing damage.
-This horn is in the brawling group and has the forceful and shove traits."
+You gain a horn unarmed attack that deals `dice: 1d8` piercing damage.
+This horn is in the brawling group and has the [[forceful]] and [[3-Rules/Trait Reference/S/shove|shove]] traits."
 powerTitle1:
 actionEconomy1:
 type1: